 The Short Answer: I focus 70% on opinion pieces, case studies, and experience-driven analysis, 30% on comprehensive guides that establish expertise.
 This approach works because AI Overviews absorb basic how-to content but cannot replicate personal experience or defended perspectives.

-Content strategy for the past decade had one clear objective: rank within Google's search results.
-The tactic was straightforward - identify questions appearing in Google's "People Also Ask" and featured snippets, then write content specifically designed to capture those positions.
+Ranking-focused content strategies are becoming obsolete because AI Overviews fundamentally change how search results appear.
+Content strategy for the past decade had one clear objective: rank within Google's search results by identifying questions appearing in Google's "People Also Ask" and featured snippets, then writing content specifically designed to capture those positions.

-Ranking-focused approaches are becoming less effective because of AI Overviews.
-From my experience working with UK companies over the past 20 years, I'm seeing this shift happen faster than most people realise.
-When I audit client accounts now, the same pattern emerges across every sector.
+In my experience working with UK companies over the past 20 years, I'm seeing this shift happen faster than most people realise.
+When I audit client accounts now, the same pattern emerges across every sector - AI Overviews are absorbing exactly the type of content that previously drove organic traffic.

 I've audited dozens of GA4 accounts where organic traffic has dropped across multiple clients who built their content strategies around this approach.
 When I audit GA4 accounts now, the pattern is consistent - impressions remain stable, but click-through rates are declining because AI is answering the question without sending traffic.
 What I tell every client is that this isn't a temporary dip - it's a fundamental shift in how search works.